A Five Star Keto Breakfast!

 No, this recipe was not inspired by any Egg McMuffin!

 This recipe was inspired by Rami’s love for breakfast sausage.
 We decided to make a low carb sandwich, breakfast style, on a low carb English muffin!
-We didn’t have English muffins, nor did we have breakfast sausage, but when you’ve got a craving, you can’t stop just because you’re missing half the ingredients!
+We didn’t have English muffins, for obvious reasons, nor did we have breakfast sausage lying around, but when you get a craving, you can’t stop just because you’re missing half the ingredients!

 Enjoy this low carb sandwich with a cup of coffee for the most amazing start to your day!

 - 1 large egg

 - 1/4 tsp sea salt

 - 1/8 tsp black pepper